hang-yin/hang-yin.github.io/_portfolio/rrt.md

 ---
 title: "RRT for path planning with obstacles"
 author_profile: true
-key: 7
+key: 5
 excerpt: "Path planning, Python"
 header:
   teaser: /assets/images/RRT_arbitrary_obstacle.jpg
 ---

-Implementation of Rapidly-Exploring Random Tree (RRT), a path planning algorithm developed by Steven LaValle (see [reference][1]).
+Implementation of Rapidly-Exploring Random Tree (RRT), a path planning algorithm developed by Steven LaValle (see reference).

 ## Part 1: Simple RRT
 The first task involves generating an RRT in a 2D domain given an initial configuration.
 See an example run below: